Cathach of St. Columba: Cumdach (book shrine)

 The specially made cumdach (book shrine) comprises an oblong, hinged wooden box covered with decorative bronze and gilt-silver plates, with mounts holding glass and crystal settings.
-Prior to this the manuscript would likely have been kept in a type of protective leather satchel known as a "tiag", similar that made for the 9th century Breac Maodhóg.
+Prior to this the manuscript would likely have been kept in a type of protective leather satchel known as a "tiag", similar to that made for the 9th century Breac Maodhóg.

 The shrine underwent three main phases of construction.
-The initial work was completed between 1062 and 1098 at Kells, County Meath while the manuscript was in the possession of the O'Donnells and was the their chief relic.
-A new main face in gilt repoussé, was added between 1350 and 1375 with a large seated Christ in Majesty flanked on the right by a Crucifixion scene, and by a saint (likely Columba) on the left.
+The initial work was completed between 1062 and 1098 at Kells, County Meath while the manuscript was in the possession of the O'Donnells and was their chief relic.
+A new main face in gilt repoussé was added between 1350 and 1375 with a large seated Christ in Majesty flanked on the right by a Crucifixion scene, and by a saint (likely Columba) on the left.
 Further embellishments and repair works were carried out in the 16th century, and again in 1723 while it under the care of Daniel O'Donel while he was in Paris.

 The cumdach has been in continuous use since its earliest construction, including by its hereditary keepers, the Magroarty family, of Ballymagrorty, County Donegal, one of whom was killed in 1497 when the shrine was captured.
 It is today in the collection of the National Museum of Ireland.

 Side panels

 The long and short side panels contain inserts and mounts of different phases.
-The long sides mostly consist of contain traditional animal ornaments and abstract designs.
+The long sides mainly consist of traditional animal ornaments and abstract designs.
 The dominant mounts on the short sides contain more sophisticated patterns influenced by the Ringerike style of Viking art.

 Inscriptions

-The shrine contains a number of inscriptions, although the lettering is badly damaged in places, the wording contains misspellings and contractions, and they were modified or added to at later dates.
+The shrine contains a number of inscriptions, that were modified or added to at later dates.
+The lettering is badly damaged in places; the wording contains misspellings and contractions.
 Written in Irish and placed clockwise along the borders of the reverse of back of the shrine (beginning at top-left), they are signed by its goldsmith, Sitric Mc Meic Aeda (Sitric, son of Meic Aeda), who records that he built the shrine under the instruction of Domnall Mac Robartaigh (an abbot at Kells who had retired before his death in 1094, but is described in the inscription as "successor of Kells”), who in turn was under the commission and payment of Cathbarr Ua Domnaill.

 The full inscription has been translates as: